BABUSHAEB/nextjs-full-stack-json-blog/README.md

 # NextJs Fullstack Blog Using Nodejs

-I created this app to warmup NextJs 13.4.19 new feature.
+I created this app to warm up NextJs 13.4.19 new feature.
 I have used TailwindCSS

 ![AddBlog Page](public/images/AddBlogs.png)